All Things PLC:

-Auburn School District works with community partners and local daycares to identify options for families that may need childcare during these late starts.
-Auburn School District is committed to all students achieving high standards in learning.
+Auburn School District works with community partners and local daycare to identify options for families that may need childcare during these late starts.
+Auburn School District is committed to all students achieving high standards of learning.

 For more information, contact your student's school or the Department of School Programs at (253) 931-4920.